| |

 Memories are forever.

-Mom and Dad had a very hearty rhubarb patch in their yard in St. Joe, Iowa – where they spent the first 56 years of their marriage.
-I have vivid memories of my parents in the patch, cutting off rhubarb stalks, and bringing it in the house so that Mom could work her magic.
+My mom and dad had a very hearty rhubarb patch in their yard in St. Joe, Iowa where they spent the first 56 years of their marriage.
+I have vivid memories of my parents in the patch, cutting off rhubarb stalks, and bringing it into the house so that Mom could work her magic.
 She used their rhubarb crop for mostly sweet recipes – rhubarb custard pie, strawberry rhubarb jam, rhubarb nut bread, and so on.

-Once us kids were grown, she usually sent us home with a jar or two of the BEST jam ever, along with a loaf of Cracked Wheat Bread or Whole Wheat Honey Bread for toasting.
-She loved giving away her amazing breads and pies, and so most of their neighbors benefited as well, AFTER Dad got his fair share. 😀
+Once we kids were grown, Mom usually sent us home with a jar or two of the BEST rhubarb jam ever, along with a loaf of Cracked Wheat Bread or Whole Wheat Honey Bread for toasting.
+She loved giving away her amazing bread and pies, and most of their neighbors benefited as well AFTER Dad got his fair share. 😀

 What is rhubarb, anyway?